-Mr. Saxton was a director of a company that made a proposal under the Bankruptcy and Insolvency Act (Canada) (the "BIA").
+Mr. Saxton was a Director of a company that made a proposal under the Bankruptcy and Insolvency Act (Canada) (the "BIA").
 On April 8, 2016, Golden Band Resources Inc. ("Golden Band") announced that its senior secured lender, Procon Resources Inc. ("Procon") had made demand upon Golden Band for payment of all amounts due and owing by Golden Band under a credit agreement of approximately \$19.6 million.
 On July 22, 2016, the Proposal by Golden Band to its creditors was approved by the creditors.
 On August 12, 2016, Golden Band obtained an Order of the Court of Queen's Bench For Saskatchewan granting it approval to implement the Proposal by the company to its creditors.
-Pursuant to the Proposal all existing equity interests of Golden Band were retracted, cancelled and extinguished and new equity interests have been issued to Procon.
-Golden Band ceased to be a reporting issuer and was subsequently delisted from the NEX Board of the TSX Venture Exchange.
-Mr. Saxton has served as Chairman, Chief Executive Officer and a Director of Golden Band since February 2013.
-He continues as Chief Executive Officer and a Director to the present.
+Pursuant to the Proposal all existing equity interests of Golden Band ceased to be a reporting issuer and was subsequently delisted from the NEX Board of the TSX Venture Exchange.
+Mr. Saxton served as Chairman, Chief Executive Officer and a Director of Golden Band from February 2013 to May 2024, when he stepped down as President, CEO, and Director.

 Mr. Shim is the CFO of two companies that have been subject to cease trade orders.
 On May 6, 2019, the British Columbia Securities Commission issued a cease trade order (the "CTO") against Canamex Gold Corp. ("Canamex"), its directors, officers and insiders for failure to file audited financial statements and associated management's discussion & analysis and related certifications for the year ended December 31, 2018.
 Mr. Dong H. Shim is Chief Financial Officer of the corporation, and the CTO remains in effect as at the date of this Circular.
 On January 5, 2022, the British Columbia Securities Commission issued a cease trade order (the "CTO") against Raffles Financial Group Limited ("Raffles"), its directors, officers and insiders for failure to file audited financial statements and associated management's discussion & analysis and related certifications for the year ended June 30, 2021.
-Mr. Dong H. Shim is Chief Financial Officer of the Corporation, and the CTO remains in effect as at the date of the year ended June 30, 2021.
-Mr. Dong H. Shim is Chief Financial Officer of the Corporation, and the CTO remains in effect as at the date of this Circular.
+Mr. Dong H. Shim is Chief Financial Officer of the corporation, and the CTO remains in effect as at the date of this Circular.